 - Shower or bathe and shampoo your hair as usual the evening before surgery.
-Wait one hour after your shower before using the wipes. - Use one cloth to wipe each area of the body for 20 seconds in the following order: - Start with your operative hip and anterior thigh. - Wipe your neck, chest and abdomen not the face. - Wipe both arms, front and back, starting with the shoulder and ending at the fingertips.
-Be sure to thoroughly wipe the arm pit areas. - O Wipe your groin.
-Be sure to wipe folds in the groin area.
+Use CHG soap in the shower or wait one hour after your shower before using the wipes. - If using wipes, use one cloth to wipe each area of the body for 20 seconds in the following order: - o Start with your operative hip and anterior thigh. - Wipe your neck, chest and abdomen not the face. - Wipe both arms, front and back, starting with the shoulder and ending at the fingertips.
+Be sure to thoroughly wipe the arm pit areas. - o Wipe your groin.
+Be sure to wipe folds in the groin area. - Wipe the remainder of both legs, starting at the mid-thigh and ending at the toes. - Wipe your outer buttocks not the rectal area.

-- Wipe the remainder of both legs, starting at the mid-thigh and ending at the toes. - Wipe your outer buttocks not the rectal area. - Once you use the wipes do not shower, bathe or apply lotions, moisturizers, or makeup. - Do not rinse your skin.
+- Once you use the wipes do not shower, bathe or apply lotions, moisturizers, or makeup. - Do not rinse your skin.